webplatform/docs/tutorials/typography/fontface/index.md

 });
 </pre>

-would do the trick, selecting any tags with the independent class of "fp" and applying the Finger Paint font to them.
+would do the trick, selecting any tags with the class of "fp" and applying the Finger Paint font to them.

 Or, if you'd rather not rely on pre-assigned classes, you might opt to set all the H2s in the document to display in Finger Paint.
 If so, this